tangrams/tangram-docs/pages/lights.md

 ```

 #### Light names
 Required _string_.
-Can be anythingNo default.
+Can be anything.
+No default.

 ```yaml
 lights: